techiediaries/techiediaries/_posts/2020/angular-9/tutorial/2020-01-09-angular-9-tutorial-and-example.md

 ## Conclusion

-In this tutorial, we have barely scratched the surface of what we can do with Angular.
+In this tutorial, we have barely scratched the surface of what we can do with Angular 10.
 As a re-wrap:

-We've installed Angulae CLI v9 and initialized a new project.
+We've installed Angulae CLI v10 and initialized a new project.
 Next we learned about modules and components, created a component, added global and component styles and seen the various types of data bindings.